 The Jack Carey Scholarship, Cook County Public Defenders Association awards $2500 stipends to 2Ls working for the Cook County Public Defender’s Office.

 The ABA Judicial Intern Opportunity Program awards $2000 stipends to first- or second-year minority and/or financially disadvantaged law students who want to work for a judge in one of the participating cities.
+The application deadline is January 11.

 Notre Dame Summer Funding Resources